Celebrate with a chocolate milkshake.

 Today we know a “milkshake” as a cold beverage made from milk, ice cream and often, syrup, served in a tall, fluted glass with a straw (the classic milkshake glass is known as a Y glass).
 Some establishments top the drink with whipped cream and other garnishes.

 The Random House Dictionary describes a milkshake as an American creation, “a frothy drink made of cold milk, flavoring, and usually ice cream, shaken together or blended in a mixer.”
-And it states that the word dates to 1885.
+And it states that the first printed reference dates to 1885.

 By 1900, the whiskey and eggs were out, and the term “milkshake” referred to “wholesome drinks made with chocolate, strawberry, or vanilla syrups.”*